Storm and Flooding on September 10, 2020

 To see the presentation from the meeting, click here.

-DC Water is committing $1.5 million for clean-up relief for those who need immediate relief and have been unable to dewater their property
+The Authority's Board of Directors committed $1.5 million for clean-up assistance for those who needed immediate relief to dewater their property.

-The District Department of Insurance, Securities and Banking (DISB) has insurance tips and other useful information on its website, including:
+The District Department of Insurance, Securities and Banking (DISB) has insurance tips and other useful information on its website at www.disb.dc.gov.
+Residents may also contact DISB at firstname.lastname@example.org or by calling (202) 442-7828.
+Below are some links to more information about insurance:

 Insurance tips for homeowners and renters